 Means any pre-paid tour, trip or vacation when some portion of the cost for such travel arrangements less any redeemable frequent flyer miles, points, coupons or certificates, or other types of redeemable Rewards has been charged to Your Account:

 Covered Trip also includes covered trips awarded from frequent flier or points programs provided that all of the miles or points were accumulated from charges on the Insured Person’s.

 A letter from the Common Carrier verifying the cause of the delay.

-A detailed list of damage and the approximate cost of repair the damage.
+A detailed list of damage and the approximate cost to repair the damage.

 Any sudden, unforeseen breakdown in the Common Carrier's equipment that caused a delay or interruption of the trip.

 The coverage for eligible expenses is secondary to any applicable insurance or other reimbursement available to you.

 The contract or receipt given when the vehicle is returned to the rental agency.
 It should reflect the cardholder’s name, the intended rental dates, the actual rental dates, the card used to pay for the rental, the cost of the rental, the make and model of the vehicle rented (and if exchanged for a second vehicle at the time of incident, this should reflect information for the a second vehicle), insurance selections made by the renter.